-Private hostel (48, 10€, March to November) Santo Tomás de Canterbury on Avenida La Lastrathe, left off the Camino shortly after entering the city, signposted.
+Private (48, 13€, March to November) Santo Tomás de Canterbury, on Avenida La Lastra, left off the Camino shortly after entering the city and about 3km from the centre, signposted.
 Kitchen, laundry facilities.
 Café / restaurant.
 Modern facilities.
-Also private rooms.
-Website alberguesantotomas.com Tel 987 392 626 Open 10:00
+Private rooms.
+Website www.alberguesantotomas.com Tel 987 392 626 Open 10:00

-Private hostel (40, 10€) Albergue Check In, on the Camino before the city centre, on Avenida Alcalde Miguel Castaño.
+Private (40, 12€) Albergue Check In, on the Camino before the city centre, on Avenida Alcalde Miguel Castaño.
 Laundry facilities, microwaves.
 Spacious and modern.
-Website checkinleon.es Tel 686 956 896 Open 10:00
+Website www.checkinleon.es Tel 686 956 896 Open 10:00

-Religious (60, 15€) Albergue Ademar / San Francisco de Asís on Avenida Alcalde Miguel Castaños, at Plaza Santa Ana follow Avenida Castaño rather than the Camino.
+Religious (60, 15€) Albergue Ademar / San Francisco de Asís, on Avenida Alcalde Miguel Castaños, at Plaza Santa Ana, better to follow Avenida Castaño rather than the Camino.
 It's on the left after 300m.
-Laundry facilities (free).
+Laundry facilities.
+Private rooms.
 In a slightly grim student halls of residence.
 Website www.alberguescapuchinos.org Tel 637 439 848 Open early

-Convent (132, 8€) Albergue del Monasterio de las Benedictinas / la Carbajalas, turn right 100m after passing the city wall on to Called Escurial, on Plaza Santa Maria.
+Convent (132, 8€) Albergue del Monasterio de las Benedictinas / la Carbajalas, turn right 100m after passing the city wall on to Calle Escurial, it's about 20m up on the right.
 Laundry facilities.
 Mass and pilgrim blessing.
-The original pilgrim hostel in León.
+The original pilgrim albergue in León.
+Separate dorms for men and women.
 Website www.alberguesleon.com Tel 680 649 289 Open 11:00

-Private hostel (65, 12€, March to October) Albergue Muralla Leonesa, from Las Benedictinas continue straight then turn right into Calle los Castañones, on Calle Tarifa.
+Private (60, 16€, March to October) Albergue Muralla Leonesa, from Las Benedictinas continue straight then turn right into Calle los Castañones, then straight on to Calle Tarifa.
 Laundry facilities.
-Website alberguemurallaleonesa.com Tel 987 177 873 Open 12:00
+Private rooms.
+Website www.alberguemurallaleonesa.com Tel 987 177 873 Open 12:00

-Private hostel (20, 18€) Albergue León, on Calle Ancha on the Camino just after Café Valor, 1st floor.
+Private (20, 22€) Albergue León, on Calle Ancha on the Camino on the left, just after Café Valor, 1st floor.
 Kitchen.
 Website www.leonhostel.es Tel 987 079 907 Open 13:00

 Private (86, 17€, July to September) Albergue Unamuno, on Calle San Pelayo.
 Student halls of residence.
 Laundry facilities.
-Restaurant.
+Evening meal and breakfast.
 No curfew.
 Recently renovated.
 Website www.albergueunamuno.com Tel 601 377 423 Open early

-León is a major city with all facilities to be found along the path of the Camino.
-The Camino is waymarked by yellow arrows and metal shells set into the ground.
-It continues in the same direction until an abrupt right turn on to Calle Ancha which brings you up to the cathedral.
+León is a major city with all facilities on or near the Camino.
+The route followed by the Camino continues more-or-less straight until an abrupt right turn on to Calle Ancha, which brings you up to the cathedral.
 From here it zigzags past the city's major sites until it leaves the city centre over the footbridge beside Hostal de San Marcos.
-Tourist Information opposite the entrance to the cathedral.
-Supermarkets, Mercadona and Dia on the Camino on the way into town, in the centre Carrefour on Calle Ancha.
-24h Pharmacy and internet café on Avenida Ordoño II, left where the Camino turns right on Calle Ancha.
-Fiestas the patron saints of León are San Juan and San Pedro whose festival takes places at the end of June with street theatre and the usual mayhem, La Palomera 16 July, San Froilán 4 October with a medieval street festival with costumes, music, food, donkeys, camels, owls, everything medieval basically.
+Tourist Office opposite the entrance to the cathedral.
+Supermarkets, Mercadona and Dia on the Camino on the way into town, in the centre on the Camino just after the Convent Albergue, more supermarkets, Coviran and Carrefour on Calle Ancha.
+Pharmacy, banks and an internet café on Avenida Ordoño II, which is left where the Camino turns right on Calle Ancha.
+Fiestas, the patron saints of León are San Juan and San Pedro whose festival takes places at the end of June with street theatre and the usual mayhem.
+La Palomera 16 July.
+San Froilán 4 October, with a medieval street festival with costumes, music, food, donkeys, camels, owls, everything medieval basically.

 Your donation will help ensure that this guide to the Camino de Santiago continues to be updated every year and continues to be made freely available to pilgrims.

-Also, if you donate at least US$5 you get access to the full guide to download in PDF format.
+Also, if you donate at least €5 you get access to the full guide to download in PDF format.
 The full guide has all the maps, altitude profiles, history and sightseeing information which isn't in the free one.
 You'll also be able to download a copy of Practical Preparation and Background the indispensable guide for first-time pilgrims, with all you need to know about packing, planning, etc.

 Please note: credit card transactions are handled by PayPal.
 We do not store any of your credit card information nor do we have access to it.